matheusflavio/ALG1-TP2/README.md

 # ALG1-TP2
 Repository to save my ALG1-TP2 Implementation.
-This implementation for now timeouts on the the big_input of the additional test cases.
+This implementation works using really little time and is 100% accurate to stock and extra test-cases.

 ## Compiling and Running the Program
-First of all, clone this repo into a folder of your preference inside your machine by openinng a terminal inside that folder and than enter the project folder by running these commands:
+First of all, clone this repo into a folder of your preference inside your machine by opening a terminal inside that folder and than enter the project folder by running these commands:
 ```
 git clone https://github.com/matheusflavio/ALG1-TP2.git
 cd ALG1-TP2